Finn Bálor: Return to NXT (2019–2021)

+The Judgment Day (2022–present)

-At Hell in a Cell on 5 June, Bálor teamed with AJ Styles and Liv Morgan to face The Judgment Day (Edge, Damian Priest and Rhea Ripley) in a six-person mixed tag team match, but lost.
-On the 6 June episode of Raw, Edge introduced Bálor as the newest member of The Judgment Day, turning Bálor heel for the first time on the main roster, however, Bálor, Priest and Ripley suddenly attacked Edge, kicking him out of the group and cementing Bálor's heel turn.
-Bálor and Priest lost to The Mysterios (Rey and Dominik Mysterio) on 30 July at SummerSlam and at Clash at the Castle on 3 September, they lost to Rey and Edge, where Dominik turned heel on both of them to join The Judgment Day.
-At Extreme Rules on 8 October, Bálor defeated Edge in an "I Quit" match.
+On 28 February 2022 episode of Raw, Bálor defeated Damian Priest to win the WWE United States Championship for the first time in his career.
+On 18 April episode of Raw, Bálor lost the United States Championship to Theory, ending his reign at 49 days.At Hell in a Cell on 5 June, Bálor, AJ Styles and Liv Morgan lost to The Judgment Day (Edge, Damian Priest and Rhea Ripley) in a six-person mixed tag team match.
+On 6 June episode of Raw, Edge introduced Bálor as the newest member of The Judgment Day, turning Bálor heel for the first time on the main roster, however, Bálor, Priest and Ripley suddenly attacked Edge, kicking him out of the group and cementing Bálor's heel turn.
+Bálor and Priest lost to The Mysterios (Rey and Dominik Mysterio) on 30 July at SummerSlam and Rey and Edge at Clash at the Castle on 3 September, where Dominik turned heel on both of them to join The Judgment Day.
+At Extreme Rules on 8 October, Bálor defeated Edge in an "I Quit" match following interference from The Judgment Day.
 On 5 November at Crown Jewel, Bálor, Priest, and Dominik defeated The O.C.
-(Styles, Luke Gallows, and Karl Anderson) in a six-man tag team match.
-Three weeks later at Survivor Series WarGames on 26 November, Bálor lost to Styles.
+(Styles, Luke Gallows, and Karl Anderson) in a six-man tag team match after interference from Ripley.
+On 26 November at Survivor Series: WarGames, Bálor lost to Styles.
 On the following episode of Raw, The Judgment Day defeated The O.C. in an eight-person mixed tag team match to end their feud.

-At the Royal Rumble on 28 January 2023, Bálor entered the Royal Rumble match at #20 but was eliminated by the returning Edge afterwards Bàlor and Priest eliminated Edge with help from Dominik.
-At Elimination Chamber on 18 February, Bálor and Ripley lost to Edge and Beth Phoenix in a Mixed Tag Team match.
+At the Royal Rumble on 28 January 2023, Bálor entered the Royal Rumble match at number 20 but was eliminated by the returning Edge.
+Afterwards, Bálor and Priest eliminated Edge with help from Dominik, despite already being eliminated.
+At Elimination Chamber on 18 February, Bálor and Ripley lost to Edge and Beth Phoenix in a mixed tag team match.
+At Night 2 of WrestleMania 39 on 2 April, Bálor, in his "Demon" persona, lost to Edge in a Hell in a Cell match.
+During the match, Bálor suffered an injury after getting hit by a ladder thrown by Edge and had to be medically treated in the ring.
+Bálor would then be selected amongst a group of Raw superstars to participate in a tournament to crown a new World Heavyweight Champion at Night of Champions.
+On 8 May episode of Raw, Bálor defeated Cody Rhodes and The Miz in a triple threat match in the first round of the tournament, but lost to eventual champion Seth "Freakin" Rollins in the semifinals later that night.
+Bálor failed to win the title from Rollins at Money in the Bank on 1 July and SummerSlam on 5 August.